Generic framework for non-perturbative QCD in light hadrons: Reduction scheme for nonzero modes

 \section{Reduction scheme for nonzero modes}

 The on-shell reduction of the Euclidean and massless quark propagator in the instanton background is intricate.
 In principle, it can be achieved through LSZ reduction in the zero momentum limit.
-Here we show for massless quarks, the LSZ reduction in the zero momentum ($k^2\ll Q^2$) limit reads
+For massless quarks, the LSZ reduction in the zero momentum ($k^2\ll Q^2$) limit reads

 \end{widetext}

 In the asymptotic limit $x^2\gg \rho^2$, the reduction yields an on-shell free quark.